philliphungerford/zettlekasten/README.md

 ## Setup

 Folders:
-1. Journals: Contains one note per journal article with key information and concepts summarised as well as citation.
+1. **Journals**: Contains one note per journal article with key information and concepts summarised as well as citation.
 2. Concepts: These contain one note per concept.
 Multiple concepts can stem from one Journal note.
 The linking of ideas and notes are in the concepts directory.
 3. Ideas: These are temporary thoughts that pop up.
 Also known as fleeting notes.
 4. Writing: These are the new journals that you are writing.